 - i.
 30 feet from the edge of the Route 2 right-of-way for principal structures - ii.
 For accessory structures, 10 feet behind the front of the principal structure fronting all rights-of-way except I-89 - iii.
 30 feet from the edge of the I-89 right-of-way for residential primary structures and structures hosting accessory dwelling uses - iv.
 10 feet from the edge of the I-89 right-of-way for accessory structures associated with residential uses - v.
 10 feet from the edge of the I-89 right-of-way for non-residential structures and their associated accessory structures - vi.
-15 feet from the edge of all other rights-of-way for principal structures h) Side Yard Setback i) Rear Yard Setback

-- i.
-For principal structures 10 feet - i.
-For accessory structures 5 feet

-- i.
-For principal structures 10 feet

-- ii.
-For accessory structures 5 feet

-- j) Maximum Building Size No building shall have a footprint exceeding 10,000 square feet, with the exception of buildings that are set back more than 200 feet from the edge of the Route 2 right-of-way and 30 feet from the edge of all other rights-of-way.
-Buildings set back more than 200 feet from the edge of the Route 2 right-of-way and 30 feet from the edge of all other rights-of-way shall not have a footprint exceeding 17,000 square feet.
+15 feet from the edge of all other rights-of-way for principal structures - h) Side Yard Setback - i.
+For principal structures 10 feet - ii.
+For accessory structures 5 feet - i) Rear Yard Setback - i.
+For principal structures 10 feet - ii.
+For accessory structures 5 feet - j) Maximum Building Size No building shall have a footprint exceeding 10,000 square feet, with the exception of buildings that are set back more than 200 feet from the edge of the Route 2 right-of-way and 30 feet from the edge of all other rights-of-way.
+Buildings set back more than 200 feet from the edge of the Route 2 right-of-way and 30 feet from the edge of the Route 2 right-of-way and 30 feet from the edge of all other rights-of-way and 30 feet from the edge of all other rights-of-way shall not have a footprint exceeding 17,000 square feet.